Locholest Light Side Effects

 Generic Name: cholestyramine

-Note: This page contains information about the side effects of cholestyramine.
-Some of the dosage forms included on this document may not apply to the brand name Locholest Light.
+Note: This document contains side effect information about cholestyramine.
+Some of the dosage forms listed on this page may not apply to the brand name Locholest Light.

 For the Consumer